Back to school transport

 - generally, the same group of students will be travelling regularly

-- travellers and their families are familiar with public health guidance and are aware how to protect themselves and others
+- Passengers and their families are familiar with public health guidance and are aware how to protect themselves and others

 We remain under a statutory duty to provide free home to school travel for all eligible children.
 It will not be possible to supply transport in year group bubbles, as this is geographically prohibitive.